Overwatering Golden Pothos — The Flip Side of Its Famous Resilience

 - 2

-If the soil dries and the plant begins to look better (color improves, no new yellowing), the overwatering was caught before significant root damage.
-Reset your watering schedule to soil-testing only.
+Once the soil dries and the plant begins to look better — color improving, no fresh yellowing appearing — the overwatering was likely caught before significant root damage occurred.
+Reset the ongoing watering routine to soil-testing before every watering rather than returning to a fixed schedule.

 - 3

-If the plant continues to yellow or droop after the soil has dried: slide it out of the pot and rinse the roots clean enough to inspect them properly.
-Roots that have gone dark, gone soft, or that shed their outer layer at the slightest pinch need to be cut back to where the tissue is still firm and pale.
-Fresh, fast-draining mix and a pot with real drainage go next, along with a lighter watering hand for the following two weeks — the vines will likely still look rough during that stretch since the plant is rebuilding the roots it just lost.
+If the plant continues yellowing or drooping even after the soil has fully dried, slide it out of the pot and rinse the root mass clean enough to actually inspect it, rather than judging from the outside of the root ball.
+Roots that have gone dark, turned soft, or that shed their outer layer at the slightest pinch need to be cut back with clean scissors to where the tissue is still firm and pale throughout.

 Prevention

-- Adjust watering frequency seasonally: more frequent in summer, much less in winter
+- Adjust watering frequency seasonally — noticeably more often in summer during active growth, much less in winter when growth slows

 Quick Summary